 If you are excited about engaging with the agricultural justice movement and climate justice then you’ll be excited to hear that as part of our Fossil Free Agriculture campaign we have joined with the Free the Soil campaign.
 Free the Soil is a network of activists across Northern Europe who are organising a mass civil disobedience and action camp.
 The target?
 YARA – a multi-billion dollar company and the world’s largest producer of synthetic nitrogen fertilizer with production facilities on six continents and sales to 160 countries.
 With it’s dangerous green washing strategies, YARA presents itself as a necessary component to the narrative of “feeding the world”.
 Through false marketing the company positions its fertilizers as “low carbon footprint” legitimizing industrial, destructive production methods as “environmentally friendly”.
 When released into the atmosphere nitrous oxide is 300 times more potent than CO2.

 Join us to take action against this chemical giant!
-Next plenary for FTS is 14th-16th June.
-The camp and action is 19th-25th September, Brunsbuttel, Germany.
-Look forward to seeing you there!
+Next plenary for FTS takes place between August 16-18 in Lueneburg.
+The camp and action will happen between 19th-25th September, Brunsbuttel, Germany.
+We look forward to seeing you there!
 Please get in touch via email if you are interested.

 Workshops, panels and talks notes

 - Panel: Radical action is a rational response